lostdata2/AnatomyAR-Explorer/README.md

 ## 📄 License

+Distributed under the `GPL3.0` license with the following additional restrictions:
+- **PROHIBITED** any publication in app stores without written permission from the copyright holder.
+- **PROHIBITED** any code modification for monetization purposes.

-Distributed under the `GPL-3.0 License`.
-See `LICENSE` for more information.
-However, with written permission from the copyright holder, you may be granted permission to use under the MIT license.
+See the `LICENSE` and `ADDITIONAL_TERMS`file for details.
+With written consent from the copyright holder, you may be granted permission to use the code for commercial purposes under the MIT license.

 ---